alanrad/front-end-coding-test/README.md

 URL: [front-end-coding-test.web.app](https://front-end-coding-test.web.app)

+This application includes:

+- Home page lists all of the surveys and allows the user to choose one to view its results;
+- Surveys page that displays an individual survey’s results, including:
+  - the participation rate as a percentage
+  - the average rating (from 1 to 5) for each question

 Install

 | `yarn`

-##### * Prettier is not included as part of the eslint setup.
-Please enable it via VS Code's plugins for this project.
+##### \* Prettier is not included as part of the eslint setup.
+Please enable it via VS Code's plugins section and tick the "Format On Save" option.

 ### Available Scripts: